The additive Bachelier model with an application to the oil option market in the Covid period

-We observe that the error from the L\'evy model and the Additive Logistic are almost two orders of magnitude (three for longer expiries in the case of the L\'evy model) larger than the MSE of the L\'evy-fixed-ttm, while the error of the Additive Bachelier (in blue, dots and continuous line) is quite close to the one of the L\'evy-fixed-ttm for expiries up to one year, becoming larger for longer expiries.
+We observe that the error from the L\'evy model and the additive logistic are almost one order of magnitude larger than the RMSE of the slice-by-slice, while the error of the additive Bachelier (in blue, dots and continuous line) is quite close to the one of the slice-by-slice for expiries up to one year, becoming larger for longer expiries.

-Figure \ref{fig:parameters_An2} shows the calibrated parameters $\eta$ and $k$ of the Additive Bachelier (blue, continuous, constant lines).
-The green squares (with dashed lines) correspond to the parameters of the L\'evy-fixed-ttm, for all the expiries.
-The close alignment between the two kind of parameters suggests that the Additive Bachelier parameters exhibit consistency across maturities.
+Figure \ref{fig:parameters_An2} shows the calibrated parameters $\eta$ and $k$ of the additive Bachelier (blue, continuous, constant lines).
+The green squares (with dashed lines) correspond to the parameters of the slice-by-slice, for all the expiries.
+The close alignment between the two kinds of parameters suggests that the additive Bachelier parameters exhibit consistency across maturities.